 “What moves those of genius, what inspires their work is not new ideas, but their obsession with the idea that what has already been said is still not enough.” — Eugene Delacroix

-After a series of experiments of different modernism styles, Grabone entered his mature stage in the late 1920’s after studying with Max Liebermann, a prominent print-maker and the founder of German Impressionism.
-Although not an indigenous style, by the 1920’s, impressionism, with its bright palette, scientific theory and direct visual pleasure did not “shock” Europeans.
-Libermann’s own art was also heavily influenced by the French Barbizon school, thus he and his circle, unlike French impressionists, retained a sense of solidity in forms and narrative angles.
+After a series of experiments of different modernism styles, Grabone entered his mature stage in the late 1920’s after studying with Max Liebermann, a prominent printmaker and the founder of German Impressionism.
+Although not an indigenous style, by the 1920’s, impressionism, with its bright palette, scientific theory, and direct visual pleasure did not “shock” Europeans.
+Libermann’s art was also heavily influenced by the French Barbizon school.
+Thus, he and his circle, unlike French impressionists, retained a sense of solidity in forms and narrative angles.
 Arnold once wrote that Liebermann made him into a true painter, a painter who showed the texture of the landscape in the way that he felt and also how he wanted the viewer to feel it.

 Today, seldom do scholars and collectors look at and discuss German impressionism, although Max Liebermann’s art has seen a greater appreciation.
-It is dangerous to associate one period or one nation with a particular style without acknowledging art has always been diverse, some style well known, some minor and some may see a revival in the near ture.
-In my opition, one should not fall into the trap of “ism” or school without looking at pictures.
-Perhaps, the genius should go to Bejamin Frankin (who has always been wise in giving advice) who said: “Originality is the art of concealing your sources”.
+It is dangerous to associate one period, or one nation with a particular style without acknowledging art has always been diverse, some style well known, some minor and some may see a revival shortly.
+In my opinion, one should not fall into the trap of “ism” or school without looking at pictures.
+Perhaps, the genius should go to Benjamin Frankin (who has always been wise in giving advice) who said: “Originality is the art of concealing your sources.”

 Note: from Oct 20 – Dec 5, 2009, Spartanburg Art Museum at Spartanburg, SC is going to have an exhibition” Artwork and friendships in Postwar Germany — Georg Arnold-Grabone” from the collection of Donald Van Riper.
-It is interesting that thanks to the special relationship between Grabone and Eisenhower, an American institute take a fresh look at German Impressionism.
+It is interesting that thanks to the unique relationship between Grabone and Eisenhower, an American Institute take a fresh look at German Impressionism.